 Top Physical & Online Installment Loan Lenders

 It’s natural to feel more secure when you do your banking with an actual person, which is why traditional brick-and-mortar lenders are still very much in demand.
 Personal interaction may also give you an edge because you have a face-to-face opportunity to negotiate the lowest rates and most favorable terms possible.
 The following top lenders all have both physical locations and online options that may appeal to your needs.

-Springleaf Financial offers branch locations in 27 states, where it provides a variety of personal installment loans.
-You can choose to complete an application online or in person, and there’s no application fee to apply for one of Springleaf’s fixed-rate loans.
-This company offers loans in amounts from $1,500–$25,000, but the amount you can apply for may vary depending on the state where you live.
+OneMain Financial offers over 1,600 branch locations across 44 states, where it provides a variety of personal installment loans.
+You can choose to complete an application online or in person, and there’s no application fee to apply for one of OneMain’s fixed-rate loans.
+This company offers loans in amounts from $1,500–$30,000, but the amount you can apply for may vary depending on the state where you live.